hhxsv5/redis-memory-analysis/README.md

 Redis memory analysis
 ======

-Analyzing memory of redis is to find the big keys, then reduce memory usage.
+Analyzing memory of redis is to find the keys which used a lot of memory.

 ## Requirements

 * PHP 5.4 or later
+* ext-redis >=2.8.0
+* predis/predis ~1.1.0

 ## Installation via Composer([packagist](https://packagist.org/packages/hhxsv5/redis-memory-analysis))